-Posted by Wayne Brown on 30 Dec 2015
+Posted by Wayne Brown on 22 Jan 2020

-High security is paramount to financial technology, especially as public concern over cyber and financial crime continues to rise.
-A technology partner can help fill the gaps in a bank’s internal resources, and equip it with the expertise and finesse required for a particularly high-risk undertaking.
-The right technology partner can ensure the developed solutions are innovative and user-friendly, as well as secure and compliant with all regulations.
+Security is paramount, especially as public concerns over cyber and financial crime continue to escalate.
+A fintech partner can help fill the gaps in a financial institution’s internal resources and equip it with the expertise and finesse required for particularly high-risk undertakings.
+The right partner can ensure that solutions are innovative and user-friendly, as well as secure and compliant with all regulations.

 Development and deployment of fintech solutions require significant investment of resources.
 Therefore, financial institutions may feel more comfortable working with a partner that has both the bandwidth to deliver high-quality fintech solutions to market and a proven track record of doing so.
 In addition, fintech companies serve more than one client, giving them a unique vantage point unavailable to an individual institution.
 It could take an internal team several months to research an issue and determine the best solution for it.
 Alternatively, fintech companies are poised to quickly offer a diverse array of solutions that can be customized for any sector or function.

 The Bottom Line: With a trusted fintech partner, financial institutions can capitalize on a bird’s eye view into the industry, leverage security and compliance expertise, and accelerate product delivery.
 An astute fintech partner can be instrumental in helping generate new revenue and achieve goals quickly and efficiently.
 For financial institutions, aligning with fintech partners that offer strategic, cost-effective solutions and support can be an intelligent investment as competition within the industry continues to heighten.

 *This is an update on an original post published December 2015